Bachelor of Arts (BA) Degree with a Major in Linguistics

 Departmental Transfer Credit Guidelines

-Students pursuing the major in Linguistics should be aware of the following departmental transfer credit guidelines:
+Students pursuing the major in Linguistics should be aware of the following departmental transfer credit guideline:

 Additional Information